bluehands/Carbon-Aware-Computing-Cmdlets/README.md

 ## Overview

-A PowerShell Cmdlet to get the best execution time for a tasks with **carbon awareness** in mind.
+A set of PowerShell Cmdlet for **carbon awareness** in mind.
+Get the best execution time for a tasks with minimal grid carbon intenity.
 The best point in time is calculated based on emission forecasts to get a window with a minimal grid carbon intensity.
+Additinaly get the actual grid carbon intensity.

 ## Installation

 CarbonAwareComputing.Cmdlets is available via PowerShell Gallery.

 ``` powershell
 Install-Module -Name CarbonAwareComputing